WebAssembly/component-model/design/mvp/WIT.md

 ### Item: `flags` (bag-of-bools)

-A `flags` statement defines a new `record`-like structure where all the fields are booleans.
-The `flags` type is distinct from `record` in that it typically is represented as a bit flags representation in the canonical ABI.
-For the purposes of type-checking, however, it's simply syntactic sugar for a record-of-booleans.
+A `flags` represents a bitset structure with a name for each bit.
+The `flags` type is represented as a bit flags representation in the canonical ABI.

 ```wit
 flags properties {